ventus-ag/docs/_docs/tutorials/Istio.md

 ![](../../assets/img/tutorials/Istio/Kiali_graph_1.png)

-After that go to your Bookinfo application page and hit `refresh` button 5-10 times.
+After that go to your Bookinfo application page and refresh it 5-10 times.
 Comeback on Kiali page and refresh it.

 Now you can monitor traffic of your application in Kiali: